• Skip to primary navigation

 • Take your time when baking.
 Rushing will cause the most mistakes in baking.

-• Let the ermine frosting pudding really cool down before you make the cream filling.
+• Let the ermine frosting pudding really cool down before you make the cream filling, I tried rushing it and it did not work out!

 • You want a thick but pourable chocolate ganache so once it is all mixed together let it set up to thicken.
 Sometimes if it is hot I put the chocolate ganache in the freezer for 5 minutes at a time then re-whisk until the desired consistency is reached.

-• Store the cake in the refrigerator in an airtight container to keep it fresh but let the cake sit for 15 minutes at room temperature before enjoying a slice.
+• Store the cake in the refrigerator in an airtight container to keep it fresh but let the cake sit for 15 minutes at room temperature before enjoying a slice, I have found that gives the cake time to relax before enjoying!

 slice of ding dong cake half eaten on a white plate on a light pink surface.